ModelOriented/SAFE/README.md

 Our goal is to divide each feature into intervals or new categories and then transform feature values based on the subset they belonged to.
 The division is based on the response of the surrogate model.
 In case of continuous dependent variables for each of them we find changepoints - points that indicate values of variable for which the response of the surrogate model changes quickly.
 Intervals between changepoints are the basis of the transformation, eg. feature is transformed to categorical variable, where feature values in the same interval form the same category.
 To find changepoints we need partial dependence plots.
-These plots are graphical visualizations of the marginal effect of a given variable (or multiple variables) on an outcome of the model.
+These plots describe the marginal effect of a given variable (or multiple variables) on an outcome of the model.
 In case of categorical variables for each of them we perform hierarchical clustering based on surrogate model responses.
 Then, based on the biggest similarity in response between categories, they are merged together forming new categories.